Germany to decide between coal levy and alternative on July 1

 Gabriel suggested greater use of underground cables and putting new lines along existing grids to appease opponents in Bavaria.

-Additional reporting by Matthias Inveradi, Christoph Steitz and Andreas Rinke; Editing by William Hardy
+Additional reporting by Daniela Pegna, Christoph Steitz and Andreas Rinke, Editing by Georgina Prodhan and William Hardy